pr3mar/webgl-lessons/README.txt

 Some lessons in WebGL
 ---------------------

-This repository contains a series of simple lessons in WebGL, plus some related examples.
+This repository contains a series of simple lessons in WebGL

-The folders named lesson01, lesson02, and so on are a sequential tutorial and are best understood using the explanatory text at:
+The folders are numbered from 00 on are a sequential tutorial and are best understood using the explanatory text at:

     <http://learningwebgl.com/lessons/>